aiimranh/aiimranh/README.md

 ## Hi there,🐱‍🏍🎈
-### Here is a small sample of projects I've hacked on over the years.
+### Here is a small sample of work I've hacked on over the years.

 #
 ## 🌱 I'm currently learning: